Sadly foxes incorrectly get blamed for a lot of things and wrongly labelled as pests. Here are some of the myths de-bunked.

-According to Defra (2004) ….
-95% of lamb loses are due to : abortion and stillbirth; exposure and starvation; infectious disease and congenital defects; poor husbandry.
+According to DEFRA (2004) ….
+95% of lamb loses are due to : abortion and stillbirth; exposure and starvation; infectious disease and congenital defects; “poor husbandry practices”.

-The remaining 5% are due to predatory killings from : Dogs, birds of prey and maybe foxes etc.
+4% are due to predatory killings from : Dogs, birds of prey and other wild animals etc.

 A study of two Scottish hill farms found that less than 1% of lamb losses could be confidently attributed to fox predation.
-A fox may take a sick lamb which have been abandoned by its mother.
-A healthy lamb being protected by the mother ewe would have little chance of killing a lamb.
+A fox may take a sick lamb which has been abandoned by its mother.

-Foxes sometimes feed off carcasses let rotting in the fields by farmers, which could also explain why a fox seen to be feeding off/carrying a carcass could be wrongly blamed and mistaken for the actual killers.
+Resorting to carrion for food, foxes and badgers will sometimes clean up sheep carcasses which are left in fields to rot by farmers, which could also explain why a fox seen to be feeding off/carrying a carcass, could be wrongly blamed and mistaken for the actual killer.

-Despite repeated requests for farmers and small holders to provide video evidence of the “actual killing of a lamb by a fox” , there has been very little evidence provided to back up this myth claim that foxes are actually a problem to lambs.
+Despite repeated requests for farmers and small holders to provide video evidence of a “fox actually killing a lamb” , there has been very little evidence provided to back up this myth claim that foxes are actually a problem to lambs.

 : Foxhunters claim that hunting with hounds is the most humane method of killing foxes.
 They claim that the fox is either killed by a quick bite to the neck or escapes unhurt.

 Truth : This false claim has been dismissed by a study of foxes killed by hounds above ground and submitted for post-mortem examination indicated that the animals died from profound trauma inflicted by multiple dog bites rather than a quick bite to the neck.
 Hunting with hounds did inflict suffering, stress, pain and trauma both in the chase and kill.

 : Foxhunters claim they remove diseased and sick foxes thus helping to maintain a healthy fox population.